Contact Us for a Free Consultation (213) 542-0979

 • it's a strike and

-• defendant is typically looking at prison time.
+• The defendant is typically looking at prison time.

 Someone's Home is Their Castle

-When you start to look at the policy behind why this is more serious and why the consequences are likely prison with a lengthy sentence, and a strike and a violent felony serving 85%, you really have to assess from a prosecutor and judge standpoint, and even society's standpoint, is that someone's home is their castle.
+When you look at the policy behind why this is more serious and why the consequences are likely prison with a lengthy sentence, a strike, and a violent felony serving 85%, you have to assess from a prosecutor and judge standpoint.
+Even society's standpoint is that someone's home is their castle.

-That's they're sanctuary.
+That's their sanctuary.
 That's where they live.
-That's where they go to get away from everybody, and if someone is going to disturb that sanctuary, break in, try and take their property and potentially injure them or kill them, that's why the judges and prosecutors are so harsh on these crimes.
+That's where they go to get away from everybody, and if someone is going to disturb that sanctuary, break-in, try and take their property, and potentially injure them or kill them, that's why the judges and prosecutors are so harsh on these crimes.

-You also have to realize that they're putting themselves in the shoes of the victims.
+You must also realize they're putting themselves in the victims' shoes.
 They're realizing they've got a home that somebody could break into and somebody could hurt one of their family members or them.

 How Can I Fight the Burglary Charges and Avoid a Long Prison Sentence?

-Where they're looking at you as a serious danger to the health and welfare of society if they give you a probationary sentence — if they give you a break in your burglary case.
+They're looking at you as a danger to the health and welfare of society if they give you a probationary sentence — if they give you a break in your burglary case.
 The way we do that is through:

 • looking at your criminal record to see if you have any prior burglaries;

-• looking at whether there was, in fact, any type of confrontation;
+• looking at whether there was, in fact, any confrontation;

 • looking at the circumstances surrounding the burglary allegation.